voidvoxel/gc/README.md

 * Read the [quickstart](#quickstart) below to see how to get started quickly
-* The [concepts](#concepts) section describes the basic concepts and design decisions that went into the implementation of `gc`.
+* The [concepts](#concepts) section describes the basic concepts and design decisions that went into the implementation of `vgc`.
 * Interleaved with the concepts, there are implementation sections that detail the implementation of the core components, see [hash map implementation](#data-structures), [dumping registers on the